Stocks mixed as $900B coronavirus aid package clears Congress

 Apple is reportedly forging ahead with plans for a self-driving car

-U.S. stock markets were mixed Tuesday morning after Congress passed a $900 billion COVID-19 aid package.
+U.S. stock markets were mixed Tuesday after Congress passed a $900 billion COVID-19 aid package.

 Continue Reading Below